 These probiotics help dogs with irritable bowel syndrome (IBS).
 It strengthens the lining of the colon.
 And they can reduce diarrhea caused by antibiotics.
-Dogs with anxiety have demonstrated low levels of Lactobacillus rhamnosus.
+Dogs with anxiety often have low levels of Lactobacillus rhamnosus.

 This probiotic has been successful in helping dogs with acute diarrhea.

 Studies on dogs show this probiotic works on the gut-brain axis as well.
 Another study found that larger amounts of Bifidobacterium longum reduce signs of stress in dogs.
 It can also address diarrhea and food allergies.

 This probiotic is more resilient at surviving the acidity in your dog’s gut.
 It does this better than most of the Lactobacillus and Bifidobacterium species.
 It’s beneficial for dogs and is a great addition to canine probiotics.

 This probiotic helps skin conditions and leaky gut.

 Most Lactobacillus and Bifidobacterium species come from dairy, so may not be suitable for dogs who have dairy or other allergies.